pik-piam/PyPSA-China-PIK/docs/model.md

 ## Operational reserves
 It is possible to toggle operational reserves in the configuration.
 The reserves are determined by a contigency + a fraction of the load and VRE dispatch at time $t$

+## Key strenghts
+- multi sector, fully open model
+- highly configurable code, easy to extend
+- easy to replace data

+## Key limitations
+- The full electrical network data is not open and HVAC is there not described.
+This means operational planning is coarse.
+- Connections of renewable generators: HV connections to load centers are not currently included